sethmichel/PostGres_WAL_Reader_And_Replicator/README.md

 System Crashes/Restarts/Disconnects
 - Same solutions I've described.
 I can use the most recent saved LSN to return to the correct position in WAL, and my code will skip duplicates

+**How To Run**
+- This system is designed to run continuously for hours at a time, not a few times where it processes batches of info
+- If You want to test this:
+    - make your own .env files, docker yml file, sqlite db, and app.env
+    - set up your own docker and postgres servers for the publisher, subscriber, and sink.
+    - make sure wal2json, and replication slots are correct for the containers
+    - to test locally, run main.py, then run Test_Data_Generator.py.
+The generator will do various commands to the publisher server so that the program and get new data

 ***Files***